Meesha Shafi: Acting

 Shafi made her screen debut with the 2006 serial Muhabbat Khawab Ki Soorat on Hum TV.
 She then appeared in Geo TV serial Ye Zindagi To Woh Nahi in 2007.

 She made her film debut with Mira Nair's 2012 Hollywood film, The Reluctant Fundamentalist (based on Mohsin Hamid's novel of the same name), alongside Kate Hudson and Riz Ahmed.

 The film describes the bad impact of Americans toward Muslims after 9/11.
-Shafi had a minor role and appeared in only two scenes in the film in the role of the male lead's sister.
+Shafi had a minor role and appeared in only two scenes in the film, in the role of the male lead's sister.
 The film received mixed reviews from critics, and failed to break even at the box office.

 She then acted in Bilal Lashari's Pakistani film Waar, alongside Shaan Shahid.
 Her portrayal of Laxmi, an Indian spy agency Research and Analysis Wing's operative was critically praised by the Pakistani media.
 The movie won her the 'Best Supporting Actress' award at the ARY Film Awards in 2014.

-In 2016, Shafi has a lead role in the TV costume drama Mor Mahal which is set in the mid-19th century.
+In 2016, Shafi had a lead role in the TV costume drama Mor Mahal which is set in the mid-19th century.

+In 2023, Shafi appeared in the film Mustache, which premiered at the South by Southwest film festival.